ReynoldsWJ55/Lorem-Ipsum-Photography/README.md

 # Photography Website Project

-In this project I created a photography website using HTML5 and CSS3 to host a fictional photography portfolio.
+In this project, I created a photography website using HTML5 and CSS3 to host a fictional photography portfolio.

 ## Steps